-Nigeria uses nontariff measures to achieve "self-sufficiency" in certain commodities.
-In line with an Agricultural Transformation Action Plan that seeks to increase domestic food production and employment, the government plans to supplement its 2012 increase in wheat import tariffs with a policy requiring flour millers to substitute up to 40 percent of wheat flour produced in the country with cassava flour by 2015.
+Nigeria uses nontariff measures in an effort to achieve "self-sufficiency" in certain commodities.
+In line with an Agricultural Transformation Action Plan that seeks to increase domestic food production and employment, the government has announced it will supplement its 2012 increase in wheat import tariffs with a policy requiring flour millers to substitute up to 40 percent of wheat flour produced in the country with cassava flour by 2015.

 The government continues to ban certain imports, citing the need to protect local industries.
 The list of prohibited imports currently includes: bird's eggs; cocoa butter, powder, and cakes; pork; beef; live birds; frozen poultry; refined vegetable oil and fats; cassava; bottled water; spaghetti; noodles; fruit juice in retail packs; nonalcoholic beverages (excluding energy drinks); and bagged cement.
+Nigeria also imposes a ban on imports of poultry, including live poultry and fresh, frozen, and cooked poultry meat (with the exception of day-old chicks) due to concerns about the government's ability to enforce less onerous SPS measures on imports and thus ensure their safety for consumption.

 The government has announced plans to boost the development of domestic sugar cane production to meet the raw sugar needs of existing and new domestic sugar refining companies.
-In January 2013, to supplement the planned increase in effective tariffs on the import of raw sugar, the government banned imports of refined sugar and offered a variety of tariff breaks on imports of sugar processing equipment and tax holidays for investors in the sugar value chain.
+In January 2013, to supplement the planned increase in effective tariffs on the import of raw sugar, the government banned imports of refined packaged sugar and offered a variety of tariff breaks on imports of sugar processing equipment and tax holidays for investors in the sugar value chain.
+The government also announced that it intends to ban all rice imports by 2015.

-Customs Administration
+Customs Procedures

 Nigerian port practices continue to present major obstacles to trade.
 Importers report erratic application of customs regulations, lengthy clearance procedures, high berthing and unloading costs, and corruption.

 These factors can sometimes contribute to product deterioration and result in significant losses for importers of perishable goods.
 Disputes between Nigerian government agencies over the interpretation of regulations often cause delays, and frequent changes in customs guidelines slow the movement of goods through Nigerian ports.
 Nigeria uses a destination inspection policy for imports.
 Under this policy, all imports are inspected on arrival into Nigeria.
 Such actions delay the clearing process and increase costs.

 Although the Nigerian government recognizes that port delays significantly increase the cost of doing business in Nigeria, a 48-hour cargo clearance policy at ports announced in 2010 has yet to be fully implemented.
 Plans to automate all customs payments and modernize NCS operations similarly have yet to be implemented.
-In October 2011, Minister of Finance Okonjo-Iweala announced additional plans to facilitate goods clearance through Nigerian ports by reducing the number of government agencies in the ports from 14 to 6.
-However, implementation of this new policy has reportedly been uneven, and there has been no significant reported reduction in the time required to clear goods through the ports.
+In October 2011, Minister of Finance Okonjo-Iweala announced additional plans to facilitate goods clearance through Nigerian ports by reducing the number of government agencies in the ports from 14 to 7 (NCS, Nigerian Ports Authority, Nigerian Immigration Service, the Nigerian Police Force, the Nigerian Maritime Security and Safety Agency, the National Drug Law Enforcement Agency, and the Ports Health Agency).
+However, implementation of this new policy has reportedly been uneven, and there have been no reports of significant reductions in the time required to clear goods through the ports.
 Roads entering and leaving ports are decaying and ports lack rail systems to transport freight into and out of ports.
 The resulting congestion leads to ships queuing up to berth at cargo terminals and containers waiting to be transported out of the ports.